-In April 2011, we entered into an agreement to acquire Cellestis Ltd., a publicly listed Australian company that develops and provides in-vitro diagnostics and life science research products based on its proprietary QuantiFERON® technology.
+In April 2011, we entered into an agreement to acquire all outstanding shares of Cellestis Ltd., a publicly listed Australian company, under a Scheme of Arrangement.
+Cellestis develops and provides in-vitro diagnostics and life science research products based on its proprietary QuantiFERON® technology.
 The technology provides information on the activity of the cell-mediated functions of the immune system from whole blood samples.
 By tapping into the body's memory system, this approach allows diseases to be detected much earlier than with other diagnostic methods, such as PCR.
 With QuantiFERON®, we are adding a "pre-molecular" technology that allows us to look even deeper than with DNA-based molecular testing and thereby strive to feed and drive our DNA-based molecular franchise.
+QuantiFERON® is a trademark of Cellestis, Ltd.